avishekjana/rscratch/README.md

   http://{YOUR_APP_URL}/rscratch/

 Ohh!! you may be asked for username and password once you visit this page.
-These credentials are by default set in the initializer file.
+Default credentials are given below.
 ```ruby
   username: admin
   password: admin123
 ```
-To change this credentials check rsctarch initializer file in the following directory
+To change this credentials check rsctarch initializer file.
 ```ruby
   #config/initializers/rscratch.rb
   Rscratch.configure do |config|